 Build Your CV

-- Oversaw a team of eight customer service associates and led weekly discussions to facilitate the establishment of team and individual goals.
+- Manage a team of 12 customer service associates and lead weekly discussions to set sales goals as individuals and as a team.

 Build Your CV

-Tips for Creating a Great Customer Service Executive CV
+Tips for Creating a Great Customer Service CV

-Here are some helpful tips to remember as you begin writing your own curriculum vitae:
+Here are some helpful tips to reference as you begin writing your CV for a customer service position: